Monday, November 19, 2012

 God bless her, really.
 If you knew Ellie, you would understand that this statement truly does summarize her, at age five.
 She is a little force, that one.

 She also rolls her eyes at me.
-A lot.
+Often.
 She grows impatient with my inability to get her chocolate snack biscuits RIGHT NOW (and, unintentionally, feeds on all of my guilt over the babies and feeling like I can't ever pay enough attention to anyone, that invariably someone needs something they're not getting...sigh).
 She commands me to "Stop talking!" when I explain to her why we can't do something right at that moment.
 (An example: Why can't we go to the birthday party now?
 Hmm...well, because it doesn't start for another six hours?)
-I know.
+I know!
 I'm such a stickler!

 She asks mind-numbing questions like "Why do I have to get dressed for school?"
 And when I calmly and quietly begin to explain why she roars "I know!
 I know!
 Don't tell me to do it!"

 Part of me wants to strangle Ellie.
-And part of me wants to slam the door on her, hide in the bathroom and call my mom and ask her: Was I like that (secretly I am pretty sure of the answer)?
+And part of me wants to slam the door on her, hide in the bathroom and call my mom and ask her: Was I like this (secretly I am pretty sure of the answer)?
 OK I know I was no peach as a teenager, that I remember, but five years old and already with the attitude?

 Of course, Ellie can also be incredibly sweet and kind and loving.
 She draws hearts with the word "Mom" in the middle and stuffs them in my pockets.
-She's crazy about snuggles and can't understand why she can't sleep in our bed every night like she did when we were without power for ten days after Hurricane Sandy.
+She can never get enough about snuggles and can't understand why she can't sleep in our bed every night like she did when we were without power for ten days after Hurricane Sandy.
 Sometimes I catch her gazing across the kitchen table at "her babies" with more affection and love than I would have ever thought possible (though she did confess to me the other night in the midst of a particularly vocal tandem crying jag "It's hard having babies...but I love them."
 Well there's one thing she and I are in full agreement of).

 Happy and surprised to see Mommy at a recent school pick-up.